nancyzhe/EC311_Standoff_Project/README.md

 ### Organization:

    * ***Folders***
-        * Design Files: Includes all of the necessary design files to implement our design
+        * Design Files: Includes all of the necessary design files to implement our design.
-        * Testbenches: Includes all of the necessary testbenches to test our design
+        * Testbench Files: Includes all of the necessary testbenches to test our design.
-        * Constraints: Includes our constraint file to implement project on the FPGA
+        * Constraints: Includes our constraint file to implement project on the FPGA.
    * ***Powerpoint***
-        * Powerpoint detailing the design and structure of our project
+        * Powerpoint detailing the design and structure of our project.

 <a name="projectoverview"></a>